-A key element of Allied Esports' growth strategy is to extend its brand by opening additional flagship arenas throughout the world and licensing the Allied Esports brand to third party esports arena operators, which it believes will provide attractive returns on investment.
+A key element of Allied Esports' growth strategy is to extend its brand by opening additional venues throughout the world and licensing the Allied Esports brand to third party esports venue operators, which it believes will provide attractive returns on investment.
 However, desirable locations may not be available at an acceptable cost.
 Opening these additional locations will depend upon a number of factors, many of which are beyond Allied Esports' control, including its ability or the ability of the selected licensee to:

-- reach acceptable agreements regarding the lease of the locations; - comply with applicable zoning, licensing, land use and environmental regulations and orders (including those related to social distancing policies during the COVID-19 pandemic); - raise or have available an adequate amount of cash or currently available financing for construction and opening costs; - timely hire, train and retain the skilled management and other employees necessary to meet staffing needs; - negotiate acceptable terms with any unions representing employees; - obtain, for acceptable cost, required permits and approvals, including liquor licenses; and - efficiently manage the amount of time and money used to build and open each new location.
+- reach acceptable agreements regarding the lease of the locations; - comply with applicable zoning, licensing, land use and environmental regulations; - raise or have available an adequate amount of cash or currently available financing for construction and opening costs; - timely hire, train and retain the skilled management and other employees necessary to meet staffing needs; - negotiate acceptable terms with any unions representing employees; - obtain, for acceptable cost, required permits and approvals, including liquor licenses; and - efficiently manage the amount of time and money used to build and open each new location.